Dart Lifeboat Station: Area of operation

-The Dart ILB has a maximum speed of 25 kn and can operate for three hours.
+The can go out in Force 6/7 winds (Force 5/6 at night) and can operate at up to 35 kn for 2½ hours.The smaller ILB has a maximum speed of 25 kn and can operate for three hours.
 It covers the River Dart and the nearby south Devon coast.
-Adjacent lifeboats – both ILBs and All Weather Boats – are at Torbay Lifeboat Station to the East, and Salcombe Lifeboat Station to the West.
+Adjacent lifeboats – both Inshore and All-weather lifeboats – are at to the East, and to the West.